ugovaretto-blogs/bwv1079/_posts/2021-09-30-local-functions.markdown

 10 11 12 13 14 15 16 17 18 19
 ```

-Now, this works but what you cannot di is using the same generator function
+Now, this works but what you cannot do is using the same generator function
 to create multiple independent counters.
 The following code will have both `counter1` and `counter2` increment the same
 variable.